knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/README.md

 Then you should execute `Configuration > Delta Calibration > Set Delta Height` and also run `Configuration > Delta Configuration > Probe Z-offset` to verify the Probe offset.

 After that you should connect the Z-Probe and start `Configuration > Delta Calibration > Auto Calibration`.
-When it's done don't forget to also do `Configuration > Delta Calibration > Store Settings` to make it permanent.
+The Settings are automatically stored inside your EEPROM.

-You should also do a `Motion > Bed Leveling > Level bed` followed by `Store Settings` to ensure a perfect leveling.
+You should also do a `Motion > Unified Bed Leveling > Step by Step bed leveling` followed by `Store Settings` to ensure a perfect leveling.

 Please do a manual paper test (moving the nozzle slowly down to Z0 and checking with a piece of paper).
 If it's not perfect, use `Configuration > Advanced Settings > Probe Z Offset` to correct the difference and execute the calibration again.